 Rsync on Windows disk to disk?

-Wednesday 9 January 2008This is close to 17 years old.
+Wednesday 9 January 2008This is almost 17 years old.
 Be careful.

 I have a Western Digital 250Gb Passport drive for backing up my Windows laptop.
 I figured I would just use cygwin rsync to move data between the two drives.
 When I mount the Passport as drive Q, I use a command like this: